What do you mean by title exceptions?

 All you have to do is send a recent survey of the property – yet another reason why it pays to have a survey done of the property.

 You can also have exceptions removed for liens as long as you send evidence that the liens have been paid off.

-If you’ve found a great property to buy, you may be ready to rush the process and just get that purchasing agreement signed.
+If you’ve found a great property, you may be ready to rush the process and just get that purchase agreement signed.

-Yet, you’ll want to make sure you thoroughly examine the title commitment and exceptions to make sure you’re getting a fair deal.
+Yet, you’ll want to make sure you thoroughly examine the title commitment and exceptions to ensure you’re getting a fair deal.

 Because title exceptions can be complicated, be sure to enlist the help of a title agent and attorney.